jnasholm/fhc-pwm/README.md

 ![Prototype installed](/images/prototype-installed_1.png)
 <br>
 *Prototype installed in connection cabinet.
-Floor heating controller to the left and mixing valve controller to the right.*
+Floor heating controller on the left and mixing valve controller on the right.*

 ## References